 - better accommodation is definitely outside of town itself – such as Blue Osa where I stayed

 - I heard that many young people smoke marihuana and drink alcohol which is a sad thing.
-But on the other many of my friends realized it soon enough and changed their lifestyle.
+But on the other hand, many of my friends realized it soon enough and changed their lifestyle.

 - kind of difficult to get vegan meals at restaurants where they focus mostly on fish and sea food

 - there’s some ylang ylang trees around and they smell incredibly awesome!
 Especially at the sunset time.

 - one of the best things ever is sitting on the back of a pickup car and watch stars at night.
 I have never seen more random shooting stars like in here.

 - exotic fruit is being sold at the stores so do not dare to leave without trying it